chemodun/X4-MiningInSector/README.md

 [Video demonstration of the Mining in Sector for Mimic Repeat Orders.
 Version 1.00](https://www.youtube.com/watch?v=hfOSsG4Q6Ck)

+## Caution

+Not recommended to be in-person on ship while it is executing this order to mine `Nividium`, as standard mining script may take significant time to find appropriate asteroids or not find it at all.

 ## Credits

 - Author: Chem O`Dun, on [Nexus Mods](https://next.nexusmods.com/profile/ChemODun/mods?gameId=2659) and [Steam Workshop](https://steamcommunity.com/id/chemodun/myworkshopfiles/?appid=392160)